-Dawn Edwards CPFA Head of Finance (Section 151 Officer)
+Dawn Edwards CPFA Director of Corporate Resources (Section 151 Officer) Mansfield District Council - Statement of Accounts 2024/25

 1. AN INTRODUCTION TO MANSFIELD AND DISTRICT

 The District of Mansfield is a largely urban area situated in the north-west of Nottinghamshire.
 Mansfield is recognised as a major sub-regional centre and covers an area of 78 square kilometres.
 The Centre for Cities recognises Mansfield as one of Britain's 64 cities by categorising the town as a 'small city'.